Skip to content

 Like Loading…

-• Life of David – 13.01
+• Life of David – 15.02

-David at the Cave of Adullam
+David Saves the City of Keilah

 As many who have followed me for a bit, I have fallen into the Psalms, and I can’t get up!
 (As if I would want to.)
 The Psalms are a majestic collection of poetry, of heart felt human experiences that constantly challenge me in my own frail attempt to follow the true King.
 As many of the Psalms are written by David, my study on the Psalms has spurred me on to looking at the life of David, is the main contributor to this book, and to follow the victories and tragedies of the shepherd King of Israel.